Formed with Silica:

 Formed with Silica is an international online exhibition curated by Sally Prasch that features works from glass artists that range from realism, surrealism, to abstraction.
 Sally Prasch exhibits her work internationally and is a Scientific Glassblower and Glass Instructor at the University of Massachusetts Amherst.

-Sally attended the University of Kansas from 1977 to 1980 and received a Bachelor’s Degree in Fine Art in Glass (Furnace glassblowing) and Ceramics.
-After college Sally worked in a hot shop and started her glass art business that is still active today.
-Sally started attending the Glass Art Society Conferences in 1978 and continues to participate by giving demonstrations and by serving on the Glass Art Society Advisory Board.
+Sally attended the University of Kansas from 1977 to 1980 and received a Bachelor’s Degree of Fine Arts in Glass (Furnace glassblowing) and Ceramics.
+After college, Sally worked in a hot shop and started her glass art business that is still active today.
+Sally started attending the Glass Art Society Conferences in 1978, and continues to participate by giving demonstrations and by serving on the Glass Art Society Advisory Board.
 In 1985, Prasch received her Certificate in Scientific Glass Technology from Salem College in New Jersey.
 Soon afterwards, she obtained a position with AT&T doing large quartz work for the semiconductor industry.

-Sally continued her studies and, in 1986, received a degree in Applied Science from Salem College.
-Later that year she got a job as a Scientific Glassblower and Glass Instructor at the University of Massachusetts where she taught scientific glassblowing and the properties of glass to graduate students in Chemistry and Physics.
-She has been a member of the American Scientific Glassblowers Society and has participated in seminars on such subjects like Vacuum Technology, Quartz technology, and Glass Sealing.
+Sally continued her studies and in 1986, received a degree in Applied Science from Salem College.
+Later that year she would begin working as a Scientific Glassblower and Glass Instructor at the University of Massachusetts where she still currently teaches scientific glassblowing and the properties of glass to graduate students in Chemistry and Physics.
+She has been a member of the American Scientific Glassblowers Society and has participated in seminars on subjects such as Vacuum Technology, Quartz technology, and Glass Sealing.

 She soon began to receive recognition for her artistic work and was selected for the Corning New Glass Review in 1993.

 Sally Prasch's current work is characterized by the combination of her technical skills and a strong art esthetic.
 She places other-worldly figures in glowing globes filled with rare gasses and constructs portraits of friends from broken shards picked out of the glass trash barrels.
-One item she is well known for are goblets made with coiled stems so that they bounce when handled.
+She is well known for her goblets made with coiled stems that bounce when handled.
 Her latest work incorporates cast bronze with glass.